peterkappelt/Tradfri-FHEM/README.md

 ## What to do, if my FHEM isn't responding anymore?

 Actually, this shouldn't happen anymore.
-Wait 5 seconds, and all processes, that are related to this Trådfri module, should kill themselves (if there is a configuration error, that isn't yet handled by this module).
+Wait 5 seconds, and all processes, that are related to this Trï¿½dfri module, should kill themselves (if there is a configuration error, that isn't yet handled by this module).
 If you managed to kill this module, fell free to contact me (with your log, you configuration and a description, of what you did to make FHEM unresponsible).

 ## Credits